 This course will be taught at Masters standard as it is one of the modules that comprise the postgraduate Forensic Modular Masters Programme.
 Registering for this Short Course for Credit and successfully passing the associated assessment will gain you 10 Cranfield credits.
 These could then be used to apply for a transfer towards a PgCert/PgDip or MSc in the Forensic Programme should you wish to complete one of these courses within 5 years.

 This course will be of interest to graduates and more experienced workers that already have an understanding of firearms and ammunition function who are looking to advance their knowledge in forensic firearms investigations.

-You must have completed the Introduction to Firearms Investigations and Forensic Ballistics course in order to take this as an Accredited Short Course or an appropriate degree or relevant work experience with prior knowledge of firearms and ammunition function, and a fundamental understanding of firearms investigations.
+You must have completed the Firearms Investigations course in order to take this as a Short Course for Credit or an appropriate degree or relevant work experience with prior knowledge of firearms and ammunition function, and a fundamental understanding of firearms investigations.